kunwarsahni01/Vex-Autonomous-Selector/README.md

 ## How to use:
 1. Download the zip file release from here: [Releases](https://github.com/kunwarsahni01/Vex-Autonomous-Selector/releases)
-2. Run this command from terminal: `prosv5 c fetch autoSelect@1.0.0.zip`
+2. Run this command from terminal: `prosv5 c fetch autoSelect@2.0.0.zip`
 3. Then `cd` into your pros project directory in your terminal.
-4. And Run this command from terminal: `prosv5 c apply autoSelect@1.0.0`
+4. And Run this command from terminal: `prosv5 c apply autoSelect@2.0.0`
-4. Put this: `#include "selection.h"` at the top of your main.cpp file in your PROS Project.
+4. Put this: `#include "autoSelect/selection.h"` at the top of your main.cpp file in your PROS Project.
 5. Place `selectorInit();` in `void initazlize(){}` in your main.cpp file.
 6. Make if statements in your void `void autonomous() {}` like so: